Aoibhinn/CI-MS5-PinkAccessories/README.md

 * To easily recover my password in case I forget it.
 * Have a personalised user profile with my delivery, payment information and order history.
 * View a list of products on the website.
-* View an individual product detail(price, description, rating, comments, image, sizes and category)
+* View an individual product detail(price, description, rating,image, sizes and category)
 * To add an item to a shopping bag, and select the quantity and size if applicable
 * Complete a purchase of items in a shopping bag.
 * To sort the list of available products by rating, price and category.